clevergrant/cp2077-wheel-mod/README.md

 ## Configuration

 All settings live in the game's Settings menu.
-Three groups:
+Four groups:

 - **Wheel — Input.** Master toggle, per-axis deadzones, per-vehicle response curve.
 - **Wheel — FFB.** Enable, strength (scales collision/texture effects), debug logging.
 - **Wheel — Advanced.** **Override G HUB** toggle (default OFF).
 Only when ON: sensitivity, operating range, centering spring.
 Leaving this OFF preserves whatever you've tuned in G HUB.
+- **Wheel — Button Bindings.** 20 physical wheel controls (paddles, D-pad, A/B/X/Y, Start/Select, LSB/RSB, +/-, scroll, Xbox button) each bindable to one of 39 in-game actions (horn, headlights, handbrake, camera, weapons, map, pause, etc.).
+D-pad and A/B/X/Y auto-swap to arrow-keys / Enter / Escape while any pause menu is open so the wheel navigates menus like a controller.

 Values are persisted by Mod Settings across game runs.
 A backup copy is written to `<CP2077>/red4ext/plugins/gwheel/config.json` — safe to copy/edit between installs, but the game-side Settings page is authoritative while the game is running.